Community to have their say on new Brisbane school

 The site consultation will run for 12 weeks until February 28.

 An online survey is now live, with in-person drop-in sessions to run next month at Indooroopilly State, Ironside State and Indooroopilly High Schools.
-Drop-in session details will be published on the project webpage.
+Drop-in session details (as well as the survey link) will be published on the project webpage.

 The new primary school is scheduled to open in 2023.
 The school is proposed to have general learning areas, specialist spaces, multimedia spaces, special education facilities and outdoor learning areas.